Basic Policy

 Development of Female Leaders and Managers

 Taiho Pharmaceutical believes that having women in management roles leads to more diverse views being reflected in management decisions.
 For this reason, the company began new initiatives in 2020 for female managers.
 Based on the results of an independent assessment, women reexamine their skills, abilities, and personality traits to create their own career plans, and are linking those plans to professional development through their work.
-Also, based on the independent assessment results, the company began individual training for women in management who want to move up to top-level positions.
-In 2021, to strengthen the development of female managers, we started new initiatives that include management training, dialogue with management, and mentoring.
+Also, based on the results of independent assessments, the Company began individual training for women in management who want to move up to top-level positions.
+In 2021, to strengthen the development of female managers, the company started new initiatives that include management training, dialogues with management, and mentoring.
+We plan to further develop women for global management positions and nurture a diverse pool of candidates.

 Increase in Motivation